JuliaLang/julia/doc/manual/noteworthy-differences.rst

 noteworthy differences:

 - Julia's single quotes enclose characters, not strings.
-- Julia can create substrings by indexing into :obj:`String`\ s.
+- Julia can create substrings by indexing into strings.
 In R, strings must be converted into character vectors before creating substrings.
 - In Julia, like Python but unlike R, strings can be created with triple quotes ``""" ... """``.
 This syntax is convenient for constructing strings that